Teeko98/machine-learning-disaster-recovery-simulation/README.md

-# Machine Learning Disaster Recovery Simulation
+# Machine Learning: Disaster Recovery Simulation
 This project explores and applies machine learning concepts through a simulated search and rescue scenario.
 Python is used for the logic of a SAR bot inside of CoppeliaSim.

 ***Note: the .ttt file can only be opened in CoppeliaSim and contains the enirety of project.***